-Despite the huge success of "Patton," which won the 1970 Best Picture Oscar, the major event of the late 1960s War film cycle was Robert Altman's M.A.S.H., which was supposedly about the Korean War, but was clearly made in reaction to Vietnam.
+Despite the huge success of Patton, which won the 1970 Best Picture Oscar and other kudos, the major event of the late 1960s War film cycle was Robert Altman’s M.A.S.H., which was supposedly about the Korean War, but was clearly made in reaction to Vietnam.

 Set in a Mobile Army Surgical Hospital (thus the title), M.A.S.H. is a brilliant anti-War satire with its reduction ad absurdum of the military machine.
 Thematically, the film’s target was not the enemy, but military bureaucracy.
 The movie evokes the madness of war in a black comedy fashion.